excellent variety of ferns

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-Fern Plants- Easy Favorites To Plant & Grow
+Fern Plants- Grab Bags are Easy Affordable Favorites To Plant and Grow

-Ferns don not have flowers or seeds like many other plants.
-However, ferns do have stems, roots and leaves.
+Ferns do not have flowers or seeds like many other plants.
+However, ferns do have stems, roots, and leaves.
 Ferns reproduce sexually through the use of their tiny spores.
-They can also reproduce through vegetative methods.
+They can also propagate through vegetative methods.